What is the Sprinkler System Wire Color Code?

 Whether you’re installing a small sprinkler system for your lawn or a complex industrial irrigation system for a commercial farming operation, you need to do the wiring correctly the first time to avoid costly damages.

-Understanding the Sprinkler System Wire Color Code
+Understanding The Sprinkler System Wire Color Code

-The number of colors you select when installing your system will depend on the number of stations it can support.
+The number of colors you select when installing your sprinkler system will depend on the number of stations it can support.
 If the system supports more than eight stations, you will need to use two-toned cables (e.g., white and black).

 In most cases, sprinkler systems require you to attach each station number with a common cable with a white wire.
 Systems that use master valves use a black cable as their common wire.
 Others use a combination of white and orange wires.